Grow Your Career as an EM Leader

 We’ve all read the statistics about the state of resident and clinician wellness, and frankly, it’s bleak.
 I was given a lot of wellness advice when I was a resident.
 Much of it involved eating healthfully, doing more yoga, and taking advantage of the organization’s “wellness program.”

 Meanwhile, I was working 80 hours a week in a very intense environment.
 I didn’t want more salads.
 Sometimes I just wanted to make it through the day without crying.

-My fellow chief residents and I saw a need for more emotional and existential forms of support.
-So we created Real Talk – a storytelling experience for healthcare providers that gives airtime to those unique experiences we have working in medicine.
+During my residency, my fellow chief residents and I saw a need for more emotional and existential forms of support.
+So we created Real Talk—a storytelling experience for healthcare providers that gives airtime to those unique experiences we have working in medicine.

 What Is Real Talk?